marcusolsson/tui-go/README.md

 tui-go is mainly influenced by [Qt](https://www.qt.io/) and offers a similar programming model that has been adapted to Go and the terminal.

-Following Go projects are related to tui-go but offers different approaches for creating terminal applications.

-- [termbox-go](https://github.com/nsf/termbox-go) is used by tui-go for drawing to the terminal.
-- [gocui](https://github.com/jroimartin/gocui) is a more minimalistic library for creating console user interfaces.
-- [termui](https://github.com/gizak/termui) focuses on building terminal dashboards.

-If you want a better overview of the alternatives for creating terminal applications, check out [this article](https://appliedgo.net/tui/) by [AppliedGo](https://appliedgo.net/).
+For an overview of the alternatives for writing terminal user interfaces, check out [this article](https://appliedgo.net/tui/) by [AppliedGo](https://appliedgo.net/).

 ## License